United Nations Studies

 Please visit the courses page for detailed course descriptions for all International Affairs offerings.

 The four required courses may be taken in one summer or divided between two.
 Students are required to maintain an overall minimum GPA of 3.0 (B).
 Every course creditable toward the certification must be taken for a letter grade.
-Courses with a grade below a C will not count toward the completion of the certification.
+Courses with a grade below a C will not count.

 - This certification program is offered at the graduate level.
 Undergraduate students are eligible to apply if they are rising juniors or seniors and have strong academic records and a foundation in political science and/or international studies.